cmacmackin/fortify/README.md

   hierarchies, etc.)
 - [ ] Make the parse tree (and any information derived from it) serializable
-- [ ] Add a validatour for the source tree, checking it against the standard.
+- [ ] Add a validator for the source tree, checking it against the standard.

 Where possible, logic will be taken from